SkylineCommunications/dataminer-docs/webservices/WS_v0/WS_Methods_v0/CleanupConnections.md

 Use this method to close all connections that have been idle for a specific period of time.

 > [!NOTE]
-> Each time you call the *Connect* method (see [Connect](xref:Connect)), the *CleanupConnections* method is called automatically in order to clean up any unused connections before setting up a new one.
+> Each time you call the [Connect](xref:Connect) method, the *CleanupConnections* method is called automatically in order to clean up any unused connections before setting up a new one.

 ## Input